 - Environment – Make sure that all cleaning materials can be disposed of via the regular drainage system and that it does not require anything special for disposal.
-In the worst case scenario, you should be willing to compromise on material that has been diluted before dumping to the drain.
+In the worst-case scenario, you should be willing to compromise on material that has been diluted before dumping into the drain.

 - Mechanical cleaning operations – For safety and efficiency reasons, you should choose a detergent that works well when soaking and does not require scrubbing.